ad2ien/balenos/README.md

 - login to admin
 - copy the content of this repo in admin home directory
-- start a terminal and `cd baleinos`
+- start a terminal and `cd balenos`
-- run `chmod +x install-baleinos.sh && ./install-baleinos.sh`
+- run `chmod +x install-balenos.sh && ./install-balenos.sh`

 ### Configure Firefox

-- You can configure the homepage and search engine thanks to [Baleinos admin app](admin-assets/baleinos-admin-app/README.md)
+- You can configure the homepage and search engine thanks to [Balenos admin app](admin-assets/balenos-admin-app/README.md)
 - To customize further use the file `/etc/firefox/policies/policies.json` <https://mozilla.github.io/policy-templates/>

 ### Configure bookmarks